aminuzz/Bandit-CTF-Journey/level1.md

 ## 🛠️ Tools Used
 Still using **Cygwin** for my terminal emulator.
 I'm considering trying this on a VM or WSL (Windows Subsystem for Linux) soon to get more hands-on Linux experience.

+## 📓 Quick Note
+If you are currently working through these levels, you might want to save your passwords in a file so it can be easier for you to reference.
+I recommend using **Notepad** to jot down the passwords for each level as you progress 😄.